tbarbette/npf-docs/docs/source/tests.rst

     * script : Bash commands to execute, the heart of the test.
 Can be defined to run with a specific role, role are mapped to cluster nodes.
 See the cluster section below
     * init : Special script that run only once, before all other scripts (therefore, can be fought as an initialization script)
     * import : Import another test script and optionally under a given role.
 The repository comes with some "modules" test scripts intended for importation.
 They usually do specific tasks that we don't want to rewrite in all test script such as setting the cpu frequency, IP addresses for some NICs, ...
-    * include : A test script to be included inline, not as a sub-test script like import
+    * include : A test script to be included inline, not as a sub-test script like import but merely to be considered as a way to organise your test script in multiple files
     * sendfile : Send a file that lies with the test script to the remote machine
     * require : A special script that tells if the test script can run.
 If any line produce a return code different than 0, the test script will not run
     * pyexit : A python script that will be executed after each tests (but only once after all runs), mainly to change or interpret the results